-Figure 4—Frame Counter field for Compact frame nonce
+Figure 4—Frame Counter field for Compact frame nonce in non-hyper block mode

 NOTE—To ensure the uniqueness of the nonce, the key used to secure Compact frames needs to be updated every time the block structure is setup or re-setup, and not reused used across multiple block structures.

+The Frame Counter field for hyper block mode is formatted as illustrated in Figure 4B.
+The Slot Index field, the Round Index field, the Relative Block Index field and the Hyper Block Index field are set as the indices of the ranging slot, ranging round, relative ranging block and hyper block in which the Compact frame is transmitted or received respectively.